Technology Readiness Levels

 5 Advanced Characterization of Product and Initiation of Manufacturing

 Milestones: Identify candidate.
 Demonstrate acceptable ADME characteristics and/or immune responses in GLP animal studies as necessary for regulatory filing.
 Identify manufacturing partners.
 Pre-IND meeting with FDA.
-First draft of a target product profile/package insert.

-6 Regulated Production, Regulatory Submission, and Clinical data
+6 Regulated Production, Regulatory Submission, and Clinical Data

 Activities: Prepare and submit IND.
 Initiate Phase I study.